 - 43. The selection of an IOH for a particular proceeding can be done either by the court, by independent appointing authorities, by the creditors or by the debtor him/herself. - 44.
-In many of the jurisdictions that have been reviewed, the court selects the IOH.60 The selection may be done (i) either from a list of appropriately qualified professionals at the discretion of the court;61 or (ii) by reference to a roster or rotation system.
+In many of the jurisdictions that have been reviewed, the court selects the IOH.62 The selection may be done (i) either from a list of appropriately qualified professionals at the discretion of the court;63 or (ii) by reference to a roster or rotation system. - a.
+The selection being made from a list of appropriately qualified professionals at the discretion of the court is a common system within the surveyed countries.64 The appointee's position does not depend on the debtor or its creditors.
+This system is based on the discretionary decision of the judge,.